getsentry/snuba-sdk/README.rst

 Examples
 =========

 Snuba SDK is a tool that allows requests to Snuba to be built programatically.
 A Request consists of a Query, the dataset the Query is targeting, the AppID of the Request, and any flags for the Request.
-A Query object is a code representation of a SnQL query, and has a number of attributes corresponding to different parts of the query.
+A Query object is a code representation of a SnQL or MQL query, and has a number of attributes corresponding to different parts of the query.

 Requests and Queries can be created directly: